lawrennd/old_talks/_posts/2018-05-31-faith-and-ai.posts.md

 can try to answer.
 The parallels are

 1. Superintelligence as god
-2. Demi-god status achievable through trans-humanism
+2. Demi-god status achievable through transhumanism
 3. Immortality through uploading the connectome
 4. The day of judgement as the “singularity”

-The notion of a ultra-intelligence is similar to the notion of an interventionist god, with omniscience both in the present and in the future.
+The notion of a ultra-intelligence is similar to the notion of an interventionist god, with omniscience in the past, present and the future.
 This notion was described by Pierre Simon Laplace.

 <img class="" src="../slides/diagrams/ml/Pierre-Simon_Laplace.png" width="30%" align="center" style="background:none; border:none; box-shadow:none;">